 How to clean your precious jewellery and gems at home

-As we make the most out of our time at home during this movement control order, we've been adding to a growing list of fashion chores to do.
-From decluttering to closet organising, including handy tips that we use on our own, safe to say everybody's wardrobes are in top order.
+Now that we have a little more freedom to be out and about, we've been adding to a growing list of fashion chores.
+From decluttering to closet organising, including handy tips that we use on our own, it's safe to say everybody's wardrobes are in top order.

-But lest we forget about our jewellery and accessories!
-Considering we wear them out as much as we do our regular garments, they deserve our TLC, too.
-Our rings, bracelets, earrings and necklaces come into contact with our daily routines, such as outdoor activities plus regularly-used cosmetics like lotion, makeup and perfume, can cause a film of oil and build up.
+Likewise, with a reason to dress up again, it's time for our jewellery and accessories to shine!
+Considering we wear them out as much as we do our regular garments, they deserve our TLC too.
+Our rings, bracelets, earrings and necklaces are exposed to the rigours of our daily routine, such as sweat and the elements.
+Everyday cosmetics like lotion, makeup and perfume can also cause a corrosive film of oil and build-up.

 So, how often should we clean them?
-For regularly-worn jewellery (ie. daily wears), we'd recommend once a week.
+For regularly-worn jewellery (ie. daily wear), we'd recommend once a week.
 Need a helping hand on how to start?
-We've got a cheat sheet to help.
+We've got a cheat sheet to ease your task.

 1) Fill a bowl with warm water